 - Need for research into plastics in the environment

-It is important to distinguish between macroplastics and microplastics in order to understand the extent of environmental pollution caused by plastics.
-The sources and pathways as well as possible effects on living organisms vary widely depending on the size of the plastic particles.
+It is important to distinguish between macroplastics and microplastics in order to understand the extent of environmental pollution caused by this material.
+How they enter the environment, as well as the possible effects on living organisms, varies widely depending on the size of the plastic particles.
 This distinction allows us to decide which measures are best for reducing plastic waste.

 Macroplastics and microplastics

-Secondary microplastics are generated during the use and disposal of plastic products (e.g. abrasion from car tyres or fibres shed from synthetic textiles during washing) or in the decomposition of macroplastics into microplastics.
+Secondary microplastics are generated during the use and disposal of plastic products (e.g. abrasion from car tyres, fibres shed from washing synthetic textiles, and shredding processes) or during the decomposition of macroplastics into microplastics.

-Based on the data available from studies and estimates for Switzerland, the FOEN estimates that around 14,000 tonnes of macroplastics and microplastics end up in Swiss soils, surface waters and their sediments every year.
-The largest proportion of these plastics comes from tyre abrasion (around 8,000 tonnes), followed by littering (around 2,700 tonnes) and other sources.
-The material flow diagram below shows the quantities of the largest sources, mechanisms for their retention and disposal and the sinks for plastics in the environment.
+Based on the data available from studies for Switzerland, the FOEN estimates that around 14,000 tonnes of macroplastics and microplastics end up in Swiss soil, surface waters and sediment every year.
+The majority of these plastics enter the environment through tyre abrasion (around 8,900 tonnes) and littering (around 2,700 tonnes), as well as from numerous other sources.
+The material flow diagram below shows the quantities of the largest sources of these plastics, mechanisms for their retention and disposal, and plastic sinks (i.e. accumulation sites) in the environment.

-Main sources of emissions (cf. top row of boxes in flow chart)
+Main emission sources (see top row of boxes in the material flow diagram)

-Retention mechanisms and disposal (cf. middle row of boxes in flow chart)
+Retention mechanisms and disposal (see middle row of boxes in the material flow diagram)

-Sinks (cf. bottom row of boxes in flow chart)
+Sinks (see bottom row of boxes in the material flow diagram)

-Plastics released into the environment remain long-term in sinks, e.g. in the sediments of watercourses and in the soil.
-According to present knowledge, the concentrations of plastics on and in soil are higher than those in surface waters.
-More attention must therefore be devoted to soil deposits.
+Plastics released into the environment remain long-term in sinks, i.e. in the sediments of waterbodies and in soils.
+According to current knowledge, in Switzerland larger amounts of plastics are released onto and into the soil than into surface waters.
+Oceans polluted with microplastics and macroplastics is an additional problem internationally.

 Need for research into plastics in the environment